 Tonight I attended a screening of the film,Desert Migration.
 The film is a documentary about long-term survivors of HIV/AIDS.
-The film tells a powerful story of different individuals, all long-term HIV/AIDS survivors, living in Palm Springs, CA. I have read about the complex set of issues facing long term HIV/AIDS survivors but have no personal experience in this area.
-I was very moved by the film and the filmmaker’s powerful way of letting each men tell their story in a raw, unfiltered manner.Continue reading →
+The film tells a powerful story of different individuals, all long-term HIV/AIDS survivors, living in Palm Springs, CA. I have read about the complex set of issues facing long term HIV/AIDS survivors.
+I was very moved by the film and the filmmaker’s powerful way of letting each man tell their story in a raw, unfiltered manner.Continue reading →

-Sometime after December of 1992 I got a call from Sharon, an old girlfriend of mine.
+Sometime after December of 1992, I got a call from Sharon, an old girlfriend of mine.
 Our friend Ken had died of AIDS and she was pulling together a memorial service.
 I had not known Ken was sick.
 Sharon told me how she had taken care of Ken and nursed him in the final months of his life.
 I remember her telling me how horrendous Ken’s final days were in the hospital and how he suffered.
 I had not known until her phone call that Sharon and Ken were even close.Continue reading →

 I’ve been thinking a lot about an old friend of mine, Ron, since recently seeing the HBO movie, The Normal Heart.
 Where did Ron go?
-What ever happened to him?
+Whatever happened to him?
 I’m determined to find out what happened to his life.
 Continue reading →

 I just finished watching The Normal Heart on TV.
 While I saw the play about two years ago at the Arena Stage in Washington DC and had read the real-life story that it was based on, And The Band Played On, by Randy Shilts, I was unprepared for how powerful the HBO movie was.
 I remember the early days of AIDS but turned away from the death and disease as many men did.
 Continue reading →